tylerhou/cs294-260-sp24/_posts/2024-02-21-datalog-fp.md

 computation of e.g. `fact(5)` would still not terminate because the `successor` relation has infinite size.

+However, the larger point the authors are making here is the difficulty of programming in Datalog.
+The need to come up with an intermediate relation to work around the range restrictions is what the authors consider an implementation detail which they aim to fix in their language.

 #### Intuition for range-restriction

 Consider the model-theoretic semantics of Datalog.
 Recall that the Herbrand